gvwilson/thirdbit/teaching/novice.md

 the learners' mental models and how they might be broken–in short, to put themselves into the learners' heads and see the topic from their point of view.

+> **Humor**
+>
+> Instructors will often put supposedly-silly answers like "a fish!"
+> on MCQs, particularly ones intended for younger learners.
+However,
+> they don't provide any insight into learners' misconceptions, and
+> most learners don't actually find them funny.

 ## Teaching Practices